cmckitterick/windows365/Windows365/enterprise/introduction-windows-365-frontline.md

 A single license:

-- Lets you provision one Cloud PC that can be shared noncurrently among a group of users.
+- Lets you provision one Cloud PC that can be shared nonconcurrently among a group of users.
 - Provides one concurrent session.

 Windows 365 Frontline in shared mode is designed specifically for workers who